Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 **GW2Efficency**

-Gw2Efficency is a webside wich can be used to calculate crafting recipes, check out stats about your account, see information about the economy and many more things.
+Gw2Efficency is a website which can be used to calculate crafting recipes, check out stats about your account, see information about the economy and many more things.

 [Find it here](http://www.gw2efficency.com)